httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # The Downlink Client Hint {#downlink}

 The "Downlink" request header field is a number that indicates the client's maximum downlink speed in megabits per second (Mbps).
-For example, as defined by the "downlinkMax" attribute in the W3C Network Information API ({{NETINFO}}).

 ~~~ abnf7230
   Downlink = 1*DIGIT [ "."
 1*DIGIT ]